reacton-js/creaton/README.md

 <br>

-**name** is a static property used, for example, when an anonymous class is passed to the Ctn function, as shown below:
+**name** – this static property used, for example, when an anonymous class is passed to the Ctn function, as shown below:

 ```js
 // pass the anonymous class of the Hello component to the Ctn function